 However, if you often get tempted to lift excessively heavy weights, then make sure to think about getting a full stretch (elbows locked out) and a complete contraction as you perform every rep. This way, you'll be ingraining the correct movement pattern into your brain, which, over time, will help to correct any kind of sloppy technique that you might have picked up over the years.

 Conclusion: Is the reverse grip preacher curl worth performing?

-Reverse preacher curls are a worthwhile arm exercise for anyone seeking better brachioradialis and brachialis development.
+As mentioned in our female back and bicep workout guide, reverse preacher curls are a worthwhile arm exercise for anyone seeking better brachioradialis and brachialis development.
 While the reverse preacher curl alone is unlikely to build show-winning biceps, the movement is indispensable for sculpting proportional arm muscles because, as mentioned, most lifters have mediocre brachioradialis development compared to that of their biceps.